Trading Evolved: ingest CSI-Data futures data into the Quantopian Zipline pythonic algorithmic trading and backtesting environment.

-Andreas F. Clenow uses Futures data from CSI-Data for his backtests; this blog post shows how to set-up the required environment.
+Andreas F. Clenow uses Futures data from CSI-Data for his trend following backtests; this blog post shows how to set-up the required environment.

 In my last blog-post Investing: Abstract View I described a high level view on trading and the possibilities you have available for implementing your trading strategies.

 Since I’ve read Andreas F. Clenow’s books:

 I am sold on the idea that the only “proper” way to implement trading strategies is to use financial futures.